-Pre-Dental Hygiene Admissions Criteria
+Requirements for Admission to Pre-Dental Hygiene:

-- 1. Complete BCCC application. - High school diploma or equivalent and college transcripts on file. - 3.
-Completion of high school academic biology, algebra, chemistry and a second math with a minimum grade of "C" or better; BCCC equivalents of high school biology, chemistry, algebra and a second math can also be used to satisfy this requirement. - College level math proficiency demonstrated through the BCCC College Placement Exam or college coursework.
+- 1. Students must have completed a BCCC Application - 2.
+Students must have a high school diploma or equivalent and college transcripts on file - Students must have completed high school academic biology, algebra, chemistry and a second math with a minimum grade of "C" or better; BCCC equivalents of high school biology, chemistry, algebra and a second math can also be used to satisfy this requirement - Students must have college-level math proficiency demonstrated through the BCCC College Placement Exam or college coursework

-Dental Hygiene-Admission: Minimum Requirements for Ranking
+Dental Hygiene Admission: Minimum Requirements for Ranking

-To be completed by the Spring semester preceding Fall pre-clinical admission.
+The following requirements must be completed prior to the Spring Semester preceding Fall Pre-Clinical admission:

-- 1. All developmental coursework (math, reading and writing sequence; all pre-requisites for ENG 101, BIO 107, BIO 212, and CHE 105) with a grade of "C" or better. - Completion of PRE 100, ENG 101, BIO 107, BIO 212, and CHE 105. - 3.
-Overall GPA of 2.5 or better. - 4.
+- All developmental coursework (math, reading and writing sequence; all prerequisites for ENG 101, BIO 107, BIO 212 and CHE 105) with a grade of "C" or better - Completion of PRE 100, ENG 101, BIO 107, BIO 212, and CHE 105 - 3.
+An overall G.P.A. of 2.5 or greater on a 4.0 scale - 4.
 A grade of "C" or better must be achieved in all science courses.
-Science courses must be completed within five years of admission to the Dental Hygiene Program. - 5.
-For students having neither previous dental office employment nor vocational-technical exposure to the dental profession, documentation of 36 hours of shadowing in a dental practice/clinic/hospital setting is required.
+Science courses must be completed within five (5) years of admission to the Dental Hygiene Program. - 5.
+For students having neither previous dental office employment nor vocational-technical exposure to the dental profession, documentation of 15 hours of shadowing in a dental practice/clinic/hospital setting is required.
 Shadowing hours can be distributed among several dental offices.
 Students are encouraged to observe a variety of office operations and procedures.
-Documentation forms are available through the Selective Admissions Counselor's Office in Liberty Main 101. - 6.
-One of the following: - ACT (American College Testing Program) composite score of 18 or above. - SAT (Scholastic Aptitude Test) combined math/verbal score of 900 or above. - Completion of 26 non-clinical DH or DS program credits beyond the developmental level including the following: BIO 107, BIO 212, and CHE 105. - An interview must be scheduled with the Selective Admissions Counselor or a designate. - Computer Literacy is required prior to admission to the program through the testing center or college level coursework.
-Computers are used throughout the
+Documentation forms are available through the Selective Admissions Counselor's Office in Liberty Main 101.

-- dental hygiene clinical coursework. - Complete and submit the results of the health examination (form will be supplied).
+- 6. One of the following: - ACT (American College Testing Program) composite score of 18 or above. - SAT (Scholastic Aptitude Test) combined math/verbal score of 900 or above. - Completion of the 30 non-clinical DH or DS curriculum course credits in the Sequence of Courses beyond the developmental level including the following: PRE 100, ENG 101, BIO 107, BIO 212 and CHE 105. - An interview must be scheduled with the Selective Admissions Counselor or a designate. - Computer Literacy is required prior to admission to the program through the testing center or college level course work.
+Computers are used throughout the dental hygiene clinical coursework. - Complete and submit the results of the health examination (form may be obtained through the Health and Wellness Center in Harper Hall).